 Many countries have adopted a bird called 'national bird' which acts as a symbol or emblem of a particular country.
 It is normally done officially, but sometimes unofficially also and it is considered illegal to hunt such birds in that country.
 National birds are sacred to a country and many of these birds are chosen not only because they are fascinating by virtue of their plumage, colourful body parts and other features but also because of religious, cultural, mythology and other considerations.
 The significance of these birds can be best understood by the citizens of that particular country.

 This Hub showcases national birds of ten countries along with their sounds through videos.

-National Bird of the United States of America, Bald Eagle, is a misnomer as it is not bald, rather it is a beautiful snowy feathered head.
+The national bird of the United States of America, Bald Eagle, is a misnomer as it is not bald, rather it is a beautiful snowy feathered head.
 Having earned the importance of both a National Bird and National Animal, the one time endangered species due to hunting and DDT-effected reduced ability to reproduce by consuming fish, the nation is proud to have restored its National bird.
 It is no more endangered.

 #3.
-India - Peacock
+Peacock (India)

-With crest at the top of the head and blue-green plumage, Peacock is one of the most fascinating birds of South Asia.
-Indian national bird has cultural significance for Hindus.
-The covert feathers at the tail are displayed with eyes like spots, also as a part of courtship.
+With crest at the top of the head and blue-green plumage, the Peacock is one of the most fascinating birds of South Asia.
+The Indian national bird has cultural significance for Hindus.
+The covert feathers of the tail are displayed with eyes like spots, also as a part of courtship.
 The symmetry of these spots clubbed with different colours like blue, gold and red make this bird unique and magnificent.

 Enjoy Peacock's Sound